Orange Ginger Cranberry Sauce

 This recipe easily serves 15 people, but you can half it for smaller gatherings.
 I feel that if you’re going to take the time to make it, you might as well have plenty of leftovers!

-To begin, you’ll heat the cranberries, orange juice, sugar and water in a medium pot until it comes to a boil.
+• To begin, you’ll heat the cranberries, orange juice, sugar and water in a medium pot until it comes to a boil.
 You want to stir continuously until the sugar dissolves.
-Next, add the minced ginger and salt, and lower the heat.
-Continue stirring for about 5 minutes, until the mixture thickens.

 If you enjoy this recipe for cranberry relish, be sure to try my Holiday Brined TurkeyGreen Bean Casserole From Scratch, or Garlic Mashed Potatoes recipes!